davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 And with that, he takes us with him on his spiritual journey.

 I would say that this film is as much about the art of Mr. Paradox Paradise as of the personal development of the artist behind the mask.
 He sounds, as if he is exhausted by his own actions.
 But there are these messages that he wants us to read.
-While the capital letters PARADOX and PARADISE repeat, there are always accompanying messages.
+While the letters PARADOX and PARADISE repeat, there are always accompanying messages.
 Mostly in written form, sometimes also symbolized by a figure, such as a dove.
 Here are few examples:

 > *“I paint for Freedom and Awareness”* (43’21)